Property Tax 101: What Homeowners Need to Know

 Why are property taxes levied?

-Property taxes are levied to collect revenue that the state can use for other things.
-Local governments often use the revenue from property taxes to fund important initiatives in your community.
-Valuable resources, including your local fire and police department and libraries, also benefit from property taxes.
+Property taxes are levied to collect revenue that the state and local governments can use to fund important initiatives in your community.
+Valuable resources, including your local fire and police departments and libraries, also benefit from property taxes.

-Funds from collected property taxes might also be used to improve roads and other infrastructure and for public schools.
+Funds from collected property taxes are often used to improve roads, infrastructure, and public schools.
 If no one paid property taxes, key state services and infrastructure might not receive the funding they need to serve the community.

 Are property taxes included in mortgage payments?

-Estimated property taxes are often rolled into your monthly mortgage payments, so you might not need to worry about making separate property tax payments while you are paying off your home.
+Estimated property taxes are often rolled into your monthly mortgage payments, so some homeowners won’t need to worry about making separate property tax payments while paying off their homes.

 When you don’t pay property taxes

 If you don’t pay your property taxes on time, you might encounter additional fees that local governments will add to your bill.
-It is important to pay your taxes as soon as possible, to avoid these extra fees and having a lien placed on your property.
+It’s important to pay your taxes as soon as possible to avoid these extra fees and having a lien placed on your property.

 Tax liens prevent you from selling your home until you have paid your back taxes.
 A tax lien can eventually result in a foreclosure, meaning you could lose your home due to unpaid taxes.